Azure-Samples/azure-edge-extensions-aio-observability-gitops/docs/observability-setup.md

 The OpenTelemetry Collector is highly configurable, allowing for the definition of multiple receivers, processors, and exporters.

-The configuration we use for this sample include:
+The configuration used in this sample includes the following components:

 * exporters
   * [prometheusremotewrite](https://github.com/open-telemetry/opentelemetry-collector-contrib/blob/main/exporter/prometheusremotewriteexporter/README.md) that sends OpenTelemetry metrics to a locally running Prometheus server.